Can You Cancel UAE Visa Online?: What You Need to Know?

 Submit the passport to the GDRFA for visa stamping.
 The Employment Visa will be stamped on the passport, allowing the employee to work and reside in the UAE legally.

-What are the Required Documents for Employee Visa?
+What are the Required Documents for an Employee Visa?

-How Long is an Employment Visa in UAE Valid?
+How Long is an Employment Visa in the UAE Valid?

-Duration: The Employment Visa is typically valid for 2-3 years, depending on the terms of the employment contract.
+Duration: The Employment Visa is typically valid for 2-3 years, depending on the employment contract terms.

 Renewal: The visa can be renewed upon the expiration of the employment contract, provided the employer continues to sponsor the employee.
 The renewal process involves:

-A Residence Visa is a legal document that allows foreign nationals to reside in the UAE for an extended period.
+A Residence Visa in UAE is a legal document that allows foreign nationals to reside in the UAE for an extended period.
 It is typically sponsored by an employer, family member, or through property ownership.
-The Residence Visa is essential for accessing services such as banking, healthcare, and education in the UAE.
+The Residence Visa is essential for accessing banking, healthcare, and education services in the UAE.

 What are the Eligibility Criteria for a Residence Visa in UAE?